Euramsia/personal-website/content/publication/klimawandel-landwirtschaft/index.md

 ---
-title: "Der Klimawandel in Südtirol und sein Einfluss auf die Landwirtschaft"
+title: "High school thesis: Der Klimawandel in Südtirol und sein Einfluss auf die Landwirtschaft"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here